brigaldies/GettingAndCleaningData/codebook.md

 Variable | Description
 -------- | -----------
-activity_label | The label of the activity (Walking, sitting, etc.) See the possible activity codes and labels in the previous section. subject_number | Subject number tBodyAccmeanX | By activity and subject-grouped **mean** of the time-domain X-axis body acceleration mean tBodyAccmeanY | By activity and subject-grouped **mean** of the time-domain Y-axis body acceleration mean tBodyAccmeanZ | By activity and subject-grouped **mean** of the time-domain Z-axis body acceleration mean tBodyAccstdX | By activity and subject-grouped **mean** of the time-domain X-axis body acceleration standard deviation tBodyAccstdY | By activity and subject-grouped **mean** of the time-domain Y-axis body acceleration standard deviation tBodyAccstdZ | By activity and subject-grouped **mean** of the time-domain Z-axis body acceleration standard deviation tGravityAccmeanX | By activity and subject-grouped **mean** of the time-domain X-axis gravity acceleration mean tGravityAccmeanY | By activity and subject-grouped **mean** of the time-domain Y-axis gravity acceleration mean tGravityAccmeanZ | By activity and subject-grouped **mean** of the time-domain Z-axis gravity acceleration mean tGravityAccstdX | By activity and subject-grouped **mean** of the time-domain X-axis gravity acceleration standard deviation tGravityAccstdY | By activity and subject-grouped **mean** of the time-domain Y-axis gravity acceleration standard deviation tGravityAccstdZ | By activity and subject-grouped **mean** of the time-domain Z-axis gravity acceleration standard deviation tBodyAccJerkmeanX | By activity and subject-grouped **mean** of the time-domain X-axis body acceleration jerk mean tBodyAccJerkmeanY | By activity and subject-grouped **mean** of the time-domain Y-axis body acceleration jerk mean tBodyAccJerkmeanZ | By activity and subject-grouped **mean** of the time-domain Z-axis body acceleration jerk mean tBodyAccJerkstdX | By activity and subject-grouped **mean** of the time-domain X-axis body acceleration jerk standard deviation tBodyAccJerkstdY | By activity and subject-grouped **mean** of the time-domain Y-axis body acceleration jerk standard deviation tBodyAccJerkstdZ | By activity and subject-grouped **mean** of the time-domain Z-axis body acceleration jerk standard deviation tBodyGyromeanX | By activity and subject-grouped **mean** of the time-domain X-axis body angular velocity mean tBodyGyromeanY | By activity and subject-grouped **mean** of the time-domain Y-axis body angular velocity mean tBodyGyromeanZ | By activity and subject-grouped **mean** of the time-domain Z-axis body angular velocity mean tBodyGyrostdX | By activity and subject-grouped **mean** of the time-domain X-axis body angular velocity standard deviation tBodyGyrostdY | By activity and subject-grouped **mean** of the time-domain Y-axis body angular velocity standard deviation tBodyGyrostdZ | By activity and subject-grouped **mean** of the time-domain Z-axis body angular velocity standard deviation tBodyGyroJerkmeanX | By activity and subject-grouped **mean** of the time-domain X-axis body angular velocity jerk mean tBodyGyroJerkmeanY | By activity and subject-grouped **mean** of the time-domain Y-axis body angular velocity jerk mean tBodyGyroJerkmeanZ | By activity and subject-grouped **mean** of the time-domain Z-axis body angular velocity jerk mean tBodyGyroJerkstdX | By activity and subject-grouped **mean** of the time-domain X-axis body angular velocity jerk standard deviation tBodyGyroJerkstdY | By activity and subject-grouped **mean** of the time-domain Y-axis body angular velocity jerk standard deviation tBodyGyroJerkstdZ | By activity and subject-grouped **mean** of the time-domain Z-axis body angular velocity jerk standard deviation tBodyAccMagmean | By activity and subject-grouped **mean** of the time-domain body acceleration magnitude mean tBodyAccMagstd | By activity and subject-grouped **mean** of the time-domain body acceleration magnitude standard deviation tGravityAccMagmean | By activity and subject-grouped **mean** of the time-domain gravity acceleration magnitude mean tGravityAccMagstd | By activity and subject-grouped **mean** of the time-domain gravity acceleration magnitude standard deviation tBodyAccJerkMagmean | By activity and subject-grouped **mean** of the time-domain body acceleration jerk magnitude mean tBodyAccJerkMagstd | By activity and subject-grouped **mean** of the time-domain body acceleration jerk magnitude standard deviation tBodyGyroMagmean | By activity and subject-grouped **mean** of the time-domain body angular velocity magnitude mean tBodyGyroMagstd | By activity and subject-grouped **mean** of the time-domain body angular velocity magnitude standard deviation tBodyGyroJerkMagmean | By activity and subject-grouped **mean** of the time-domain body angular velocity magnitude jerk mean tBodyGyroJerkMagstd | By activity and subject-grouped **mean** of the time-domain body angular velocity magnitude jerk standard deviation fBodyAccmeanX | By activity and subject-grouped **mean** of the frequency-domain X-axis body acceleration mean fBodyAccmeanY | By activity and subject-grouped **mean** of the frequency-domain Y-axis body acceleration mean fBodyAccmeanZ | By activity and subject-grouped **mean** of the frequency-domain Z-axis body acceleration mean fBodyAccstdX | By activity and subject-grouped **mean** of the frequency-domain X-axis body acceleration standard deviation fBodyAccstdY | By activity and subject-grouped **mean** of the frequency-domain Y-axis body acceleration standard deviation fBodyAccstdZ | By activity and subject-grouped **mean** of the frequency-domain Z-axis body acceleration standard deviation fBodyAccJerkmeanX | By activity and subject-grouped **mean** of the frequency-domain X-axis body acceleration jerk mean fBodyAccJerkmeanY | By activity and subject-grouped **mean** of the frequency-domain Y-axis body acceleration jerk mean fBodyAccJerkmeanZ | By activity and subject-grouped **mean** of the frequency-domain Z-axis body acceleration jerk mean fBodyAccJerkstdX | By activity and subject-grouped **mean** of the frequency-domain X-axis body acceleration jerk standard deviation fBodyAccJerkstdY | By activity and subject-grouped **mean** of the frequency-domain Y-axis body acceleration jerk standard deviation fBodyAccJerkstdZ | By activity and subject-grouped **mean** of the frequency-domain Z-axis body acceleration jerk standard deviation fBodyGyromeanX | By activity and subject-grouped **mean** of the frequency-domain X-axis body angular velocity mean fBodyGyromeanY | By activity and subject-grouped **mean** of the frequency-domain Y-axis body angular velocity mean fBodyGyromeanZ | By activity and subject-grouped **mean** of the frequency-domain Z-axis body angular velocity mean fBodyGyrostdX | By activity and subject-grouped **mean** of the frequency-domain X-axis body angular velocity standard deviation fBodyGyrostdY | By activity and subject-grouped **mean** of the frequency-domain Y-axis body angular velocity standard deviation fBodyGyrostdZ | By activity and subject-grouped **mean** of the frequency-domain Z-axis body angular velocity standard deviation fBodyAccMagmean | By activity and subject-grouped **mean** of the frequency-domain body acceleration magnitude mean fBodyAccMagstd | By activity and subject-grouped **mean** of the frequency-domain body acceleration magnitude standard deviation fBodyBodyAccJerkMagmean | By activity and subject-grouped **mean** of the frequency-domain body acceleration magnitude jerk mean fBodyBodyAccJerkMagstd | By activity and subject-grouped **mean** of the frequency-domain body acceleration magnitude jerk standard deviation fBodyBodyGyroMagmean | By activity and subject-grouped **mean** of the frequency-domain body angular velocity magnitude mean fBodyBodyGyroMagstd | By activity and subject-grouped **mean** of the frequency-domain body angular velocity magnitude standard deviation fBodyBodyGyroJerkMagmean | By activity and subject-grouped **mean** of the frequency-domain body angular velocity magnitude jerk mean fBodyBodyGyroJerkMagstd | By activity and subject-grouped **mean** of the frequency-domain body angular velocity magnitude jerk standard deviation
+activitylabel | The label of the activity (Walking, sitting, etc.) See the possible activity codes and labels in the previous section. activitynumber | The activity number, which can be used for sorting by the "natural order" provided in activity_labels.txt (see note #1) subjectnumber | Subject number tbodyaccmeanx | By activity and subject-grouped **mean** of the time-domain X-axis body acceleration mean tbodyaccmeany | By activity and subject-grouped **mean** of the time-domain Y-axis body acceleration mean tbodyaccmeanz | By activity and subject-grouped **mean** of the time-domain Z-axis body acceleration mean tbodyaccstdx | By activity and subject-grouped **mean** of the time-domain X-axis body acceleration standard deviation tbodyaccstdy | By activity and subject-grouped **mean** of the time-domain Y-axis body acceleration standard deviation tbodyaccstdz | By activity and subject-grouped **mean** of the time-domain Z-axis body acceleration standard deviation tgravityaccmeanx | By activity and subject-grouped **mean** of the time-domain X-axis gravity acceleration mean tgravityaccmeany | By activity and subject-grouped **mean** of the time-domain Y-axis gravity acceleration mean tgravityaccmeanz | By activity and subject-grouped **mean** of the time-domain Z-axis gravity acceleration mean tgravityaccstdx | By activity and subject-grouped **mean** of the time-domain X-axis gravity acceleration standard deviation tgravityaccstdy | By activity and subject-grouped **mean** of the time-domain Y-axis gravity acceleration standard deviation tgravityaccstdz | By activity and subject-grouped **mean** of the time-domain Z-axis gravity acceleration standard deviation tbodyaccjerkmeanx | By activity and subject-grouped **mean** of the time-domain X-axis body acceleration jerk mean tbodyaccjerkmeany | By activity and subject-grouped **mean** of the time-domain Y-axis body acceleration jerk mean tbodyaccjerkmeanz | By activity and subject-grouped **mean** of the time-domain Z-axis body acceleration jerk mean tbodyaccjerkstdx | By activity and subject-grouped **mean** of the time-domain X-axis body acceleration jerk standard deviation tbodyaccjerkstdy | By activity and subject-grouped **mean** of the time-domain Y-axis body acceleration jerk standard deviation tbodyaccjerkstdz | By activity and subject-grouped **mean** of the time-domain Z-axis body acceleration jerk standard deviation tbodygyromeanx | By activity and subject-grouped **mean** of the time-domain X-axis body angular velocity mean tbodygyromeany | By activity and subject-grouped **mean** of the time-domain Y-axis body angular velocity mean tbodygyromeanz | By activity and subject-grouped **mean** of the time-domain Z-axis body angular velocity mean tbodygyrostdx | By activity and subject-grouped **mean** of the time-domain X-axis body angular velocity standard deviation tbodygyrostdy | By activity and subject-grouped **mean** of the time-domain Y-axis body angular velocity standard deviation tbodygyrostdz | By activity and subject-grouped **mean** of the time-domain Z-axis body angular velocity standard deviation tbodygyrojerkmeanx | By activity and subject-grouped **mean** of the time-domain X-axis body angular velocity jerk mean tbodygyrojerkmeany | By activity and subject-grouped **mean** of the time-domain Y-axis body angular velocity jerk mean tbodygyrojerkmeanz | By activity and subject-grouped **mean** of the time-domain Z-axis body angular velocity jerk mean tbodygyrojerkstdx | By activity and subject-grouped **mean** of the time-domain X-axis body angular velocity jerk standard deviation tbodygyrojerkstdy | By activity and subject-grouped **mean** of the time-domain Y-axis body angular velocity jerk standard deviation tbodygyrojerkstdz | By activity and subject-grouped **mean** of the time-domain Z-axis body angular velocity jerk standard deviation tbodyaccmagmean | By activity and subject-grouped **mean** of the time-domain body acceleration magnitude mean tbodyaccmagstd | By activity and subject-grouped **mean** of the time-domain body acceleration magnitude standard deviation tgravityaccmagmean | By activity and subject-grouped **mean** of the time-domain gravity acceleration magnitude mean tgravityaccmagstd | By activity and subject-grouped **mean** of the time-domain gravity acceleration magnitude standard deviation tbodyaccjerkmagmean | By activity and subject-grouped **mean** of the time-domain body acceleration jerk magnitude mean tbodyaccjerkmagstd | By activity and subject-grouped **mean** of the time-domain body acceleration jerk magnitude standard deviation tbodygyromagmean | By activity and subject-grouped **mean** of the time-domain body angular velocity magnitude mean tbodygyromagstd | By activity and subject-grouped **mean** of the time-domain body angular velocity magnitude standard deviation tbodygyrojerkmagmean | By activity and subject-grouped **mean** of the time-domain body angular velocity magnitude jerk mean tbodygyrojerkmagstd | By activity and subject-grouped **mean** of the time-domain body angular velocity magnitude jerk standard deviation fbodyaccmeanx | By activity and subject-grouped **mean** of the frequency-domain X-axis body acceleration mean fbodyaccmeany | By activity and subject-grouped **mean** of the frequency-domain Y-axis body acceleration mean fbodyaccmeanz | By activity and subject-grouped **mean** of the frequency-domain Z-axis body acceleration mean fbodyaccstdx | By activity and subject-grouped **mean** of the frequency-domain X-axis body acceleration standard deviation fbodyaccstdy | By activity and subject-grouped **mean** of the frequency-domain Y-axis body acceleration standard deviation fbodyaccstdz | By activity and subject-grouped **mean** of the frequency-domain Z-axis body acceleration standard deviation fbodyaccjerkmeanx | By activity and subject-grouped **mean** of the frequency-domain X-axis body acceleration jerk mean fbodyaccjerkmeany | By activity and subject-grouped **mean** of the frequency-domain Y-axis body acceleration jerk mean fbodyaccjerkmeanz | By activity and subject-grouped **mean** of the frequency-domain Z-axis body acceleration jerk mean fbodyaccjerkstdx | By activity and subject-grouped **mean** of the frequency-domain X-axis body acceleration jerk standard deviation fbodyaccjerkstdy | By activity and subject-grouped **mean** of the frequency-domain Y-axis body acceleration jerk standard deviation fbodyaccjerkstdz | By activity and subject-grouped **mean** of the frequency-domain Z-axis body acceleration jerk standard deviation fbodygyromeanx | By activity and subject-grouped **mean** of the frequency-domain X-axis body angular velocity mean fbodygyromeany | By activity and subject-grouped **mean** of the frequency-domain Y-axis body angular velocity mean fbodygyromeanz | By activity and subject-grouped **mean** of the frequency-domain Z-axis body angular velocity mean fbodygyrostdx | By activity and subject-grouped **mean** of the frequency-domain X-axis body angular velocity standard deviation fbodygyrostdy | By activity and subject-grouped **mean** of the frequency-domain Y-axis body angular velocity standard deviation fbodygyrostdz | By activity and subject-grouped **mean** of the frequency-domain Z-axis body angular velocity standard deviation fbodyaccmagmean | By activity and subject-grouped **mean** of the frequency-domain body acceleration magnitude mean fbodyaccmagstd | By activity and subject-grouped **mean** of the frequency-domain body acceleration magnitude standard deviation fbodybodyaccjerkmagmean | By activity and subject-grouped **mean** of the frequency-domain body acceleration magnitude jerk mean fbodybodyaccjerkmagstd | By activity and subject-grouped **mean** of the frequency-domain body acceleration magnitude jerk standard deviation fbodybodygyromagmean | By activity and subject-grouped **mean** of the frequency-domain body angular velocity magnitude mean fbodybodygyromagstd | By activity and subject-grouped **mean** of the frequency-domain body angular velocity magnitude standard deviation fbodybodygyrojerkmagmean | By activity and subject-grouped **mean** of the frequency-domain body angular velocity magnitude jerk mean fbodybodygyrojerkmagstd | By activity and subject-grouped **mean** of the frequency-domain body angular velocity magnitude jerk standard deviation

+Notes:
+1. Although the variables "activitylabel" and "activitynumber" measure the same variable, i.e., the activity, we are still considering the data as "tidy" since the activity number can be used to sort based on the "natural order" provided in the activity_labels.txt file.
+For example, see step F in the data processing algorithm described in the next section.

 ### Data Processing Algorithm